Last updated September 23, 2024

 The idea that you workout to burn off calories alone is one of the most strangled mindsets more around food and self love than anything.
 That you earn food by burning it off simply isn’t the way calories and your body composition work alone.
 There are so many factors that go into your weight, structure and build, including genetics.

-Here’s a mindful tip: focus on the feeling of exercising during and after your workouts and adapt a mindful eating approach.
+Here’s a mindful tip: focus on the feeling of exercising during and after your workouts and adopt a mindful eating approach.
 Meaning, you’re present in the moment nourishing your body rather than punishing or looking to earn food as a reward.
 It’s healthier for the long-term.

 4. No pain, no gain